openshift/enhancements/enhancements/network/multus-services.md

 can access the services with given virtual IP.
 The request to virtual IP is automatically replaced with actual pods' network interface IP and send to the target services.
 User needs to make sure reachability to the target network, otherwise the request packet will be dropped.

-#### Headless service

-Headless services are implemented by CoreOS as round-robin DNS.
-This being the case, services are only reachable if pods can reach the IPs of headless services.

 ### User Stories